magdo800/PINN/Examples/Lagaris_Q4/README_LagQ4.md

 Lag_Q4_main runs quickly including on CPU (within minutes or less depending on number of epochs).
 The 100 seed sweep understandably takes 100x longer.

 Hyperparameters in Lag_Q4_main can be changed in the section under the "Main" comment, including turning on or off random resampling, or curriculum learning.
+An example of "mode 1", successful convergence is seed=1.
+An example of "mode 2", unsuccessful convergence is seed=2.
+An example of "mode 3", unsuccessful convergence is seed=4.

 **Hyperparameters**